 History shows, moreover, that close Senate races tend to break in the same direction, as they did two years ago.

 The bottom line is that things have gotten worse for Senate Republicans over the past few weeks, so much worse that a magnitude of losses that seemed impossible just a few months ago now seems entirely possible.

-This article appears in the Sep.
-27, 2008, edition of National Journal.
+This article appears in the September 27, 2008 edition of National Journal Magazine.